TiviMate Update Problems Explained: How to Fix Freezing, Crashing & Missing Channels After an Update

 -

-If it loads instantly → your main provider is the problem.
+If it loads instantly → your main provider is the issue

-If it also loads slowly → your device is the problem.
+If it also struggles → your device or setup is the problem

 Summary